Car bomb kills one, hurts nearly 30 in southern Thailand -police | Law-Order

 At least one person was killed when a car bomb exploded inside a police compound in southern Thailand on Tuesday, a police official said.

-No one has claimed responsibility for the attack so far.
+At least 29 people were treated in hospital for wounds, among them police officers and civilians, said Pornprasit Jantra, director of the Narathiwat Rajanagarindra hospital.
+Thai Prime Minister Prayuth Chan-ocha expressed concern over the incident and instructed police and relevant security agencies to improve safety measures for the public, government spokesperson Anucha Burapachaisri said.

 Images on social media showed black smoke billowing from a car on fire inside a low-rise compound and police diverting traffic away.
 Reuters could not independently verify the images.
+No one has yet claimed responsibility for the incident.

 Provinces in southern Thailand along the border with Malaysia have seen a decades-long, low-level insurgency, in which the Thai government has battled shadowy groups seeking independence for the predominantly Muslim provinces of Pattani, Yala, Narathiwat and parts of Songkhla.
 Explosions and fires ripped through at least 17 locations in southern Thailand in August, in what appeared to be multiple coordinated attacks that injured seven people.